raszta/Footbal-game/Readme.md

-#football game
+# Football game
 Simple game in HTML and Js.
-Have fun and play.
 Settings of keyboards -> arrows to move.
 <hr/>
 Adding sound effect to grab the ball.
+Have fun and play!!
+Demo link: